-Repurposing an old wooden stepladder creates shelves for your books and brings a conversation piece to your living area.
+One of the more in-depth DIY shelf ideas, repurposing an old wooden stepladder creates shelving for your books and brings a conversation piece to your living area.
 With its legs folded, lean the ladder in an unused corner at an angle to keep the steps level and the books in place.

 Show off your builder pride with boards stretched across the steps of two open stepladders or a multi-position ladder folded at its mid-point.
 It creates ample shelf space for various books and handmade crafts.